btielen/covid-certificate/README.md

 ## Documentation

-Full documentation of the library can be found in the docs directory.
+Full documentation of the library can be found [here](https://btielen.github.io/covid-certificate/)

 ## Author